Self-love – An essential human quality that is not narcissism, nor is it selfishness or indulgence.

 Self-love is empathetic and understanding of flaws, and appreciative of the good within each of us.

 Self-love is not only important, but necessary for positive emotional health and various facets of success.

 This article will guide readers in nurturing and boosting self-love by providing more than 40 useful activities, worksheets, and resources.
 By taking advantage of this treasure trove of tools and information, individuals will find themselves on a pathway toward a more fulfilled and joyful life.

-Before you read on, we thought you might like to download our three Self-Compassion Exercises for free.
+Before you continue, we thought you might like to download our three Self-Compassion Exercises for free.
 These detailed, science-based exercises will help you increase the compassion and kindness you show yourself and will give you tools to help your clients, students, or employees show more compassion to themselves.

 Our 5 Favorite Self-Love Exercises

 While you may want to practice greater self-love, the question of how to get there may feel a bit overwhelming – but it doesn’t have to be.
 There are many self-love tools available, and we’ve compiled a generous list of them right here.

 To begin with, here are five of our favorite exercises:

 1. The Self-Esteem Check-up

 This worksheet provides readers with greater insight into how they feel about themselves.
 The exercise contains a list of 10 statements referring to various aspects of self-esteem, which are then rated on a 1–4 scale in terms of agreement.

 This instrument is useful to see where a person falls in terms of key indicators of self-love – an essential quality for the enhancement of positive wellbeing.